tombh/streaming/JOURNAL.md

 # Journal

+📆 **October 28th**
+Early morning stream for a couple of hours.
+Had more thoughts about how I'd make a email client using Super Glass, basically it depends on the workspaceEdit notification coming from the server: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspaceEdit I'd like to take some time soon to experiment with that.

+But for now I just want to fix those things from yesterday and I think I'll try to do the whole rename thing to Super Glass.

+  * [x] Rename to "Super GLS"
+  * [x] Get formatters working

+2 weird things I noticed with Black:
+  1. It can add extra chars when wide (eg; 🏰) chars are in the doc
+  2. It takes a few seconds to warm up??
+Until then it errors with exit code 123 🤔

 📆 **October 27th**
 Been thinking about how to make a terminal email client, using `himalaya` and Super Glass, will explain my idea another tim.